Bangkok Hilton

 Bangkok Hilton is a three-part Australian mini-series made in 1989 by Kennedy Miller Productions and directed by Ken Cameron.
-The title of the mini-series is the nickname of a fictional Bangkok prison in which the main protagonist (Nicole Kidman) is imprisoned, a mordant reference to Hanoi Hilton, the nickname used for a prison used by North Vietnam during the Vietnam War.
+The title of the mini-series is the nickname of a fictional Bangkok prison in which the main protagonist (Nicole Kidman) is imprisoned, a mordant reference to Hanoi Hilton, the nickname for a prison used by North Vietnam during the Vietnam War.

 Plot

 Episode one

 In 1960s Sydney, Hal Stanton (Denholm Elliott) falls in love with Katherine Faulkner (Judy Morris), who has led a sheltered life at an isolated cattle station in the Australian outback.

-After a brief, passionate affair, Hal’s dark secret is revealed.
+After a brief, passionate affair, Hal's dark secret is revealed.
 During WWII, while a prisoner of war of the Japanese in Bangkok, Hal turned in soldiers under his command who were planning an escape from prison.
 The Japanese executed the men.
 After the war, Hal was court-martialed.
 Hal betrayed the soldiers to protect the rest of his men from execution in reprisals, but this was considered irrelevant.
-He was disowned by his family and has lived with the shame ever since.
+He was disowned by his family and lived with shame ever since.

-Katherine's family break up the relationship and Hal moves despondently away.
+Katherine's family breaks up the relationship and Hal moves despondently away.
 Soon after, Katherine gives birth to their child, Katrina.
-A delicate, asthmatic girl, Kat is raised alone at the estate, treated as a shameful product of the illicit affair.
+A delicate, asthmatic girl, Kat, is raised alone at the estate and treated as a shameful product of the illicit affair.

 Twenty years later, Katherine dies, and Kat (Nicole Kidman) inherits the family fortune, also learning from the family lawyer that her father is not dead, as she was told all her life.

-Having never ventured off the estate, Kat travels to London, where Hal’s family lived, to track him down.
-She finds James Stanton (Lewis Fiander), the uncle she has never met.
-She overcomes James’s reluctance, James considers Hal dead, due to his shameful behavior in WWII.
+Having never ventured off the estate, Kat travels to London, where Hal's family lived, to track him down.
+She finds James Stanton (Lewis Fiander), the uncle she has never met, who considers Hal dead, due to his shameful behavior in WWII.
+Kat overcomes James's resistance.

-Kat meets a handsome American, Arkie Ragan (Jerome Ehlers), who sweeps her off her feet and invites her to travel with him back to Australia, by way of Goa.
+While in England, Kat meets a handsome American, Arkie Ragan (Jerome Ehlers), who sweeps her off her feet and invites her to travel with him back to Australia, by way of Goa.
 As Kat prepares to leave, James confesses that the family lawyer in Bangkok may know where Hal is.

 In Goa, Arkie secretly picks up a shipment of narcotics and hides it in a camera case, which he gives to Kat as a gift.
 Kat decides to go to Bangkok to hunt down the family lawyer.
 Arkie strenuously objects to traveling through Thailand, but Kat insists.

 In Bangkok, the family lawyer, Richard Carlisle (Hugo Weaving), is unwilling to help.
-Reluctantly returning to Australia, Katrina is arrested at the airport when the drugs in her suitcase are discovered.
+Reluctantly returning to Australia, Katrina is arrested at Bangkok airport when the drugs in her suitcase are discovered.
 Arkie disappears as Kat is detained by Thai authorities.